 Healthy Living After Childhood Cancer

 Survivors often wonder what steps they can take to live healthier after cancer.
-There is no one supplement or specific food you can eat to assure good health.
-There are things you can do to live healthier, prevent other diseases, and find any cancers early.
+There is not a certain supplement or food you can eat to guarantee good health.
+There are things you can do to live healthier, prevent other diseases, and find other cancers early.

-- Avoid tobacco use: Tobacco is addictive and linked to several cancers (not just lung cancer).
+- Avoid tobacco use: Tobacco is addictive and linked to many cancers (not just lung cancer).
 All types of tobacco should be avoided to prevent cancer.

 - Talk with your primary care provider about routine cancer screenings.